Hollywood Movie Memories Introduction

 Originating as a turn-of-the-century novelty, the motion picture business soon became a multi-million dollar industry.
 In fact, by the early 1920’s, the business of making movies had already become America’s fifth largest industry and would go on to become one of the most significant and influential communication and entertainment tools of the 20th century.

 The large majority of motion pictures produced during the 1920’s were silent films.
-As the industry grew, and movie making became more costly, the various aspects of film production were divided into individual components such as; writing, directing, costumes, etc., and became almost assembly-line in their creation.
+As the industry grew, and movie making became more costly, the various aspects of film production were divided into individual components such as; writing, directing, costumes, set-design, etc., and became assembly-line efficient in their creation.

-With nearly 90 percent of America’s motion pictures being produced and distributed by five major studios, these studios were able to monopolize Hollywood for the next 50 years.
+With nearly 90 percent of America’s motion pictures being produced and distributed by five major studios, it allowed those studios to monopolize Hollywood for the next 50 years.
 These five studios were: Warner Brothers Pictures, Famous Players-Lasky Corporation (renamed Paramount Pictures in 1935), RKO Pictures, Loew’s Inc. (later to become Metro-Goldwyn-Mayer), and Fox Film Corporation/Foundation (later becoming 20th-Century Fox).

 Some of the greatest stars of silent films unable to survive this new partnership between movie sight and sound were Douglas Fairbanks, Clara Bow, John Gilbert, and Mary Pickford.
-Fortunately, many other stars who were loved by the public did successfully survive.
-They included John Barrymore, Mary Astor, William Powell, Ronald Colman, Gary Cooper, Laurel and Hardy, Greta Garbo, and some time later, even Charlie Chaplin who strongly disliked the addition of sound to movies.
+Fortunately, many other stars, who were loved by the public, did successfully survive.
+They included: John Barrymore, Mary Astor, William Powell, Ronald Colman, Gary Cooper, Laurel and Hardy, Greta Garbo, and some time later, even Charlie Chaplin, who strongly disliked the addition of sound to film.

 Sound had arrived, signaling an end to the silent film era, and it was here to stay.